Önder Sisters

-The twin sisters Ferhan & Ferzan Önder (born October 2, 1965, at Tokat, Turkey) are Turkish-Austrian pianists who perform mostly as a piano duo.
+The twin sisters Ferhan & Ferzan Önder (born 2 October 1965, in Tokat Province, Turkey) are Turkish-Austrian identical twin pianists who perform mostly as a piano duo.

+Biography

 At the age of seven, they moved to Ankara to study in the State Conservatory.
 Already at the age of 14, they won a Jury Special Award at the Concorso Pianistico Internazionale Alessandro Casagrande in Terni, Italy.